aosabook/500lines/search-engine/README.md

                 chunk_tuples.close()

 We simply read the first tuple from each chunk.
-Since we aren't reading all the tuples, the `read_tuples` generator won't implicitly exit automatically and close the file.
+Since we aren’t reading all the tuples, the `read_tuples` generator won’t implicitly exit automatically and close the file.
 As discussed previously,
 to avoid a file descriptor leak in non-reference-counted Pythons,